weathers0/RandomCProgs/inheritance/README.md

 A family tree is created recursively as a binary search tree.
 Each person has two pointers to their parents, who each have two pointers to their parents.
 The top level is randomly generated

 To run, click the run.bat file or call it from the command line.
-It simulate the requested number of generations.
+The program will ask for a number, then simulate the requested number of generations.
 The outfile will be called inheritance(N).txt where N is the number you entered in batch file.

 To save on file size, the outfile will be layed out as below (example with input of 3):